Komse/iOS-Depth-Sampler/README.md

 <img src="README_resources/depth_baby_histoeq.jpg" width="600">

-Plaease try this after taking **a picture with the Camera app using the PORTRAIT mode**.
+Please try this after taking **a picture with the Camera app using the PORTRAIT mode**.

 ### Portrait Matte